JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 This open source project in GitHub will utilize open source tools to create the SysML views, and manage the content of your model through VSCode.
 Also I recommend you get a free Github account for this project so you can clone and utilize most of the formatting and section contents when creating views of your model.

 To install drawio-desktop use the following GitHub repository (<https://github.com/jgraph/drawio-desktop/releases>) where you can download and install the diagraming tool to create views of your model.
-As you can find in the Packages folder , there is already a folder for the S3 diagrams and views of the diagrams generated from the AWS S3 Service.drwawio file.
+As you can find in the Packages folder, there is already a folder for the S3 model elements and views of the different SysML diagrams generated from the AWS S3 Service.drwawio file.

-VSCode is a code editor redefined and optimized for building modem web and cloud applications and to manage your project using markdown language; this will allow you to fork this project and to rapidly create your model views (<https://code.visualstudio.com/>).
+VSCode is a code editor redefined and optimized for building modern web and cloud applications and to manage your project using markdown language; this will allow you to fork or clone this project and to rapidly create your model views (<https://code.visualstudio.com/>).

-Also join Github (<https://github.com/>) to create and account so you can for the main project, and when publishing your project to GitHub for evaluation you can submit your model views.
-There is some good resources on how to clone
+Also getting a Github (<https://github.com/>) account to manage your content online and share your project, when publishing to GitHub for evaluation will allow team collaboration and sharing your model views.
+There is some good resources on how to clone.........
 ### SysML Modeling Notes and Examples

 #### AWS S3 Service [Model Description and Dictionary]